-$$E_0^{\mathcal{P}} \sum{t=0}^{\infty} \delta^t \frac{(C_t^i)^{1-\gamma}}{1-\gamma} \equiv \int{\Omega} \sum{t=0}^{\infty} \delta^t \; \frac{C_t^i(\omega^t)^{1-\gamma}}{1-\gamma} \; d\mathcal{P}(\omega). \tag{4}$$ used in other modeling approaches because we also include price histories in the realization ω^t .
-Standard practice is to assume instead that agents know the exact mapping from a history of incomes and dividends to equilibrium asset prices, $P_t(Y^t, D^t)$, so that market prices carry only redundant information.
-This allows us - without loss of generality - to exclude prices from the underlying state space.
-This practice is standard in models of rational expectations, models with rational bubbles, in Bayesian RE models such as those described in the second paragraph of section I and in models incorporating robustness concerns.
+This allows us to exclude prices from the underlying state space without loss of generality.
+This practice is standard in models of RE, models with rational bubbles, in Bayesian RE models such as those described in the second paragraph of Section I, and in models incorporating robustness concerns.
 This standard practice amounts to imposing a singularity in the joint density over prices, income, and dividends, which is equivalent to assuming that agents know exactly the equilibrium pricing function $P_t(\cdot)$.
-Although a convenient modeling device, assuming exact knowledge of this function is at the same time very restrictive: it assumes that agents have very detailed knowledge of how prices are formed.
-As a result, it is of interest to study the implication of (slightly) relaxing the assumption that agents know the function $P_t(\cdot)$.
-Adam and Marcet (2011) show that rational behavior is indeed perfectly compatible with agents not knowing the exact form of the equilibrium pricing function $P_t(\cdot)$.10
+Although a convenient modeling device, assuming exact knowledge of this function is very restrictive: it implies that agents have very detailed knowledge of how prices are formed.
+As a result, it is of interest to study the implications of (slightly) relaxing the assumption that agents know the function $P_t(\cdot)$.
+Adam and Marcet (2014) show that rational behavior is indeed perfectly compatible with agents not knowing the exact form of the equilibrium pricing function $P_t(\cdot)$.